-The International English Language Testing System which is abbreviated as IELTS is owned and jointly managed by Cambridge English Language Assessment, the British Council and IDP Education Pvt Ltd is one of the major English language tests in the world.
-IELTS exam is designed to assess the candidates' ability to handle English and their proficiency of their language.
+The International English Language Testing System, which is abbreviated as "IELTS" is owned and jointly managed by the British Council, IDP: IELTS Australia, and Cambridge Assessment English.
+It is one of the major English language tests in the world.
+IELTS exam is designed to assess a candidate's ability to handle English and his/her proficiency in the English language.
 Though the native English speakers can take this test, it is primarily designed for the non-native English language speakers who want to enrol in a college/ university or want to migrate to a country where English is necessary.

-There are 2 different test format in IELTS: Academic IELTS and General Training (GT) IELTS.
-Academic IELTS is recommended for students who want to get admitted in foreign colleges and universities.
+There are 2 different test formats in IELTS: Academic IELTS and General Training (GT) IELTS.
+Academic IELTS is recommended for students who want to get admitted to a foreign college or university.
 General Training IELTS is mainly designed for people who are planning to undertake non-academic training or to gain work experience, or for immigration purposes.

-IELTS test has 4 sections (also known as modules): Listening, Reading, Writing and Speaking.
-The Academic and GT IELTS have the same listening and speaking formats whereas the reading and writing (only task1) modules of the IELTS vary depending on whether a candidate is taking GT IELTS or Academic IELTS.
+IELTS test has 4 sections: Listening, Reading, Writing and Speaking.
+The Academic and GT IELTS have the same listening and speaking formats whereas the reading and writing (only task1) sections of the IELTS vary depending on whether a candidate is taking GT IELTS or Academic IELTS.

 The IELTS exam lasts for 2 hours and 45 minutes (the speaking test duration may vary but usually lasts for 11-15 minutes).
 After the test, the result is published in two weeks and the result (also called Test Report Form or TRF) comes with a score from band 1 to band 9.
 Band score is given for individual modules as well as an average score.